CoolFool/alioth/README.md

      1. Set up pyenv and poetry: `make deps`
      2. Get the upstream services up and running: `make dev-services`
      3. (Optional) Create a `.env` file for the environment variables that you want to override.
 All the supported environment variabled (OR) settings can be found in `app/settings.py`
-     4. To start the various services on local w/o docker use:
+     4. To start the various services on local w/o docker run:
           1. `make run-alioth` - Run Alioth API with gunicorn
           2. `make spawn-ingestion-celery-worker` - Spawn celery ingesetion worker
           3. `make spawn-restore-celery-worker` - Spawn celery restoration worker